 Eichler had found community with the church, who were happy to drive him to and from activities.
 But like other former members, the church soon consumed Eichler’s life.

-The church gave Eichler Bible packets which were expected to be filled out each week.
+The church gave Eichler Bible packets that were expected to be filled out each week.
 But as a double major in economics and political science, Eichler blew through it, focusing most of his time on schoolwork instead.
 Before long, the church’s pastor, Aaron Brechtel, urged Eicher to drop both his majors and pursue an English degree, hoping to shift Eichler away from his studies and towards the church.

 “I think they perceived that would give me more time for them,” Eichler said.
 “It seemed to come from all sides (of the church), ‘Hey, you should drop out of this, you should make some more time for us.’”